elijahhampton/hyperliquid-rs/README.md

 ### CLI Usage

 The CLI provides quick access to market data and account information from your terminal.
+Below you can find a list of all supported CLI commands. rhyperliquid intentionally only supports place_order and cancel_order (by order id) from the CLI.
+Other Exchange API commands will be added by request or open source contribution.
 ```bash
 # Run CLI commands
 cargo run --bin cli --features=cli -- [OPTIONS] <COMMAND>